DevExpress/devextreme-documentation/concepts/05 UI Components/FileManager/10 Bind to File Systems/10 Object File System.md

 ---

-If the data source's field names differ from the standard field names mentioned above, use the **[fieldName]Expr** options when you specify the file system item's name, size, and so on.
+If the data source's field names differ from the standard field names mentioned above, use the **[fieldName]Expr** properties when you specify the file system item's name, size, and so on.

 ---